+Only 1 ghost per night will be allowed.
+Ghosting will NOT be allowed during the last two weeks of regular scheduled play, in Playoffs or during any Higher-Level Tournament play regardless of consent by the opposing team.
 Teams must notify their opponent of the need to use/or potential need to use a “ghost” prior to the START of the 2nd individual match.
 If a team fails to do so, a ghost will not be allowed.
-If a team has a 5th player show up prior to the start of the 5th match, the player is not only entitled to play but must play before a “ghost” is utilized.
+If a team has a 5th eligible player show up prior to the start of the 5th match, the player is not only entitled to play but must play before a “ghost” is utilized.

 The player that plays the 5th match when a “ghost” is used is chosen by the team’s opponent.
 The player that is chosen to play the “ghost” should be notified by the opponent at the CONCLUSION of the 2nd match (thus, other players can leave if not chosen).
 The player chosen to play the “ghost” match must still allow the team to comply with the 23-Rule (or “4-19 Rule” if it applies to the team in question).

 If a ghost is used in a match other than the last individual played match of the night, the “ghost” match and all subsequent matches will be forfeited by both teams.
 A player may not be sent home and/or made unavailable so that a team may request a “ghost” from their opponent.
 Attempts to take advantage of the “ghost” rule should be reported to the Division Representative and to APA OFFICE by means of an official protest form (available on our website under “Printable Docs”).

 Both teams may utilize the “ghost” rule on the same night if necessary.
-In this situation, teams will stay in rotation regarding player selection and has enough players present to stay within the Team Skill Level Limit rule is not allowed to use the “ghost” rule.
+In this situation, teams will stay in rotation regarding player selection and having enough players present to stay within the Team Skill Level Limit rule is not allowed to use the “ghost” rule.
 They must play a player that has not yet played in the match and if they cannot field a team with the 5 or more players present and abide by the Team Skill Level Limit rule, the result will be forfeit(s) at the point the Team Skill Level Limit rule is broken.

-A team cannot utilize the ghost rule in order to circumvent the Team Skill Level Limit rule.
+A team cannot utilize the ghost rule to circumvent the Team Skill Level Limit rule.
 In other words, if a roster shows 6, 6, 5, 5, 5, 4, 4, 3 for example, then a team cannot play 6, 6, 5, 3 and use the SL 3 in a ghost.
-There must be another SL 3 on the roster in order to do this.
+There must be another SL 3 on the roster to do this.
 In this case, the team would exceed the Team Skill Level Limit.